kavia-common/academic-query-assistant-186377-186386/README.md

 ## CORS reminder

 Backend must include the frontend origin (e.g., http://localhost:3000 and any preview URL) in allowed origins for CORS, otherwise the browser will block API calls.

+## MVP storage model

+For the MVP, the backend uses an in-memory, thread-safe session store.
+No database setup is required.
+Session histories reset when the backend restarts, which is acceptable for the current scope focused on functionality and tests.